Andrew Byrne: Bishop of Little Rock

 When Byrne arrived in Arkansas, his diocese had approximately 700 Catholics, with four priests and four churches.
-He brought two priest with him, and together they established St. Ambrose Church at Arkansas Post, Arkansas and the Cathedral of St. Andrew in Little Rock in about a year.
-Other parishes were established at Pine Bluff and New Gascony, Arkansas.
+He brought two priests with him, and together they established St. Ambrose Church at Arkansas Post, Arkansas.
+A year later, they designated St. Andrew Church in Little Rock as the first Cathedral of St. Andrew.
+Byrne established other parishes at Pine Bluff and New Gascony, Arkansas.
 Byrne visited Ireland twice to obtain assistants.
 He persuaded the Sisters of Mercy to come to his newly established diocese.
 Four sisters and five postulants arrived in 1851 and established a school in Little Rock that would later become Mount St. Mary Academy.
-They also opened convent schools at Fort Smith and Helena.
+The sisters also opened convent schools at Fort Smith and Helena, Arkansas.

-A fire of suspicious origin destroyed the church in Helena in 1854, as the Know Nothings’ influence grew.
+A fire of suspicious origin destroyed the church in Helena in 1854, as the Know Nothings’ influence in Arkansas grew.
 Byrne avoided political issues, including that of slavery.
 The record shows that he was not a slave owner, but did not express any sentiments regarding the issue.
 Byrne attended the Sixth Provincial Council of Baltimore in May, 1846, and the First Provincial Council of New Orleans in 1856.

 By Byrne's death, the diocese had grown to include nine priests, 13 churches, 30 stations, and 12 schools and academies, and had almost completed arrangements for the starting of a college at Fort Smith by the Congregation of Christian Brothers.

-Andrew Byrne died on June 10, 1862, in Helena, Arkansas at age 59.
+Andrew Byrne died on June 10, 1862, in Helena at age 59.